-Refugee students may access special provisions on the basis of the trauma they have experienced and continue to experience.
+Students from a Refugee background may access special provisions on the basis of the trauma they have experienced and continue to experience.
 Special provisions for refugee students are not based on prior lack of access to formal schooling or lack of the English language skills.

 Requests for special provisions for refugee students can be submitted using the Special Provisions for Refugee Students Application form.